simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 Indeed we are executing all MPI processes on a single node, which can lead to crashes.
 We will use the DT benchmark of the NAS suite to illustrate how to avoid such issues.

-With 85 processes and class C, the DT simulated benchmark will try to allocate 35GB of memory , which may not be available on the node your are using.
+With 85 processes and class C, the DT simulated benchmark will try to allocate 35GB of memory, which may not be available on the node you are using.

 To avoid this we can simply replace the largest calls to malloc and free by calls to ``SMPI_SHARED_MALLOC`` and ``SMPI_SHARED_FREE``.
 This means that all processes will share one single instance of this buffer.
-As for sampling, results will be altered, and it shouldn't be used for control structures.
+As for sampling, results will be altered, and this should not be used for control structures.

 For DT example, there are three different calls to malloc in the file, and one of them is for a needed structure.
-Find it and replace the two other ones by SMPI_SHARED_MALLOC (there is only one free to replace for both of them).
+Find it and replace the two other ones with ``SMPI_SHARED_MALLOC`` (there is only one free to replace for both of them).

 Once done, you can now run